codejet/google-books-search/README.md

 ## Info

-At least for now this is a pretty simple element with minimal styling.
+This is a pretty simple element with minimal styling.

 For better performance I only request the fields from Google Books that are actually being displayed in the results.
 What's being returned is thus called a "[partial response](https://developers.google.com/site-verification/v1/performance#partial-response)".